1nf3rn0-H/HTB-Cyber-Apocalypse-2021/Crypto/PhaseStream2/README.md

 >0 - 255

 So now, we will make a script which will iterate through all possible single byte values and decrypt the cipher.

->This is a simple challenge as we can simply brute-force the key using a python script.

 ```python
 def decrypt(message_bytes, key):